 Obviously the idea of ODs and MDs co-managing glaucoma patients isn’t new.
 But the controversy about this idea in some circles is reflected by a range of rules issued by different states regarding how such co-management must be done—if it’s allowed at all.3

-Some states, like Nevada and Georgia, dictate that all patients must be referred to an ophthalmologist for all further care once they’re found to have glaucoma.
-Other states, like Oregon, list specific criteria for such a referral, such as if the patient is using more than two drops or shows progression on visual fields.
-New Hampshire, New York and Florida all list specific rules about how and when referrals should take place.
+Some states, like Oregon, list specific criteria for when optometrists should refer a glaucoma patient to an MD.
+New Hampshire, New York and Florida also have specific rules about how and when referrals should take place.
 In Maryland, where the co-management rules are listed on the state website, an MD and OD must co-sign a detailed contract specifying how the doctors will work together.
 They have to agree to the number of times a year the patient will get his eye pressure checked, have a visual field and have his optic nerve assessed; what the target IOP is; what drops the patient should be on; and how frequently each doctor will see the patient.

 The main problem is, these rules are not based on clinical judgment; they’re based on lobbying efforts by ODs and MDs.
 In short, lobbying and political pressure are guiding patient care.